 Addiction Treatment and Suicide Prevention

-Gateway Foundation is the largest nonprofit treatment provider specializing in substance use disorders and co-occurring mental health disorders, and has been serving the Illinois area for over 50 years.
+Gateway is the largest nonprofit treatment provider specializing in substance use disorders and co-occurring mental health disorders, and has been serving the Illinois area for over 50 years.
 We provide life-saving addiction treatment and are with you for life.
 Our experienced team of doctors, psychologists and licensed clinical staff utilize an interdisciplinary approach that draws on evidence-based treatment practices and treats coexisting disorders.